Aekanat/DNA-Fullstack/README.md

 2. Place database files inside:
    `dna_back/utils/`

-3. Install dependencies and run the app.
+3. Install dependencies in requirements.txt on both back-end and front-end then run the app.

 **⚠️ Please make sure to correct all the paths as needed based on your environment.**
 ---